Supervised Visitation: 5 Tips for Parents Facing the Arrangement

 Supervised visitation is a custody arrangement where one parent is only allowed to spend time with their child or children under the watchful eye of another adult.
 The arrangement is often put into effect when a family court judge questions a parent’s fitness, often due to drug or alcohol use or domestic abuse.
 Supervised visitation is never the situation in which a parent wants to find themselves in a supervised visitation arrangement, but at heart, its aim is to keep the parent-child attachment in-tact, and prevent feelings of abandonment, and to give fathers and mothers a chance to spend time and bond with their children.

 That said, supervised visitation, which often comes as a result of a messy and unpleasant custody proceeding, can stir up a lot of emotions.
 Because there is a court-ordered supervisor present, parents who find themselves forced into such situations can feel worthless or as though they’re being punished.
 These negative emotions can cause resentment to boil over and result in the visits being sabotaged, with remarks being hurled at the supervisor, frustrations being vented to or with the child present, and more.

 In short, there are a lot of issues to confront.
-Fatherly spoke with Anne P. Mitchell, Esq., author of They’re Your Kids Too: The Single Father’s Guide and one of the first fathers’ rights lawyers in the U.S. about what parents should do to make the best of it during supervised visitations.
+Fatherly spoke with Anne P. Mitchell, Esq., author of They’re Your Kids Too and one of the first fathers’ rights lawyers in the U.S. about what parents should do to make the best of it during supervised visitations.